Breivikbotn

-Breivikbotn is the administrative centre of Hasvik Municipality in Troms og Finnmark county, Norway.
+Breivikbotn is the administrative centre of Hasvik Municipality in Finnmark county, Norway.
 It is an old trading post and fishing village that is located on the western end of the island of Sørøya, looking out across the Lopphavet Sea.
 The village lies along Norwegian County Road 822 in the central part of the municipality.
 The village of Hasvik lies about 15 km to the south, the former village of Dønnesfjord lies about 13 km to the northeast, and the village of Sørvær lies about 20 km to the west.